 “(3) For candidates for Attorney General, 110% of the average expenditures per election cycle of all candidates who were elected Attorney General in all prior general elections for Attorney General, until such time as 4 general elections for Attorney General have been held, after which time, 110% of the average expenditures per election cycle of all candidates who were elected Attorney General in the prior 4 general elections for Attorney General;

-“(4) For candidates for member of the Council elected at-large, 110% of the average expenditures per election cycle of all candidates who were elected member of the Council elected at-large in the prior 2 general elections for member of the Council elected at-large;
+“(4) For candidates for member of the Council elected at large, 110% of the average expenditures per election cycle of all candidates who were elected member of the Council at large in the prior 2 general elections for member of the Council elected at large;

-“(5) For candidates for member of the Council elected by ward, 110% of the average expenditures per election cycle of all candidates who were elected member of the Council elected by ward in the prior 2 general elections for member of the Council elected by ward;
+“(5) For candidates for member of the Council elected by ward, 110% of the average expenditures per election cycle of all candidates who were elected member of the Council by ward in the prior 2 general elections for member of the Council elected by ward;

-“(6) For candidates for member of the State Board of Education elected at-large, 110% of the average expenditures per election cycle of all candidates who were elected member of the State Board of Education elected at-large in the prior 2 general elections for member of the State Board of Education elected at-large; and
+“(6) For candidates for member of the State Board of Education elected at large, 110% of the average expenditures per election cycle of all candidates who were elected member of the State Board of Education at large in the prior 2 general elections for member of the State Board of Education elected at-large; and

-“(7) For candidates for member of the State Board of Education elected by ward, 110% of the average expenditures per election cycle of all candidates who were elected member of the State Board of Education elected by ward in the prior 2 general elections for member of the State Board of Education elected by ward.”.
+“(7) For candidates for member of the State Board of Education elected by ward, 110% of the average expenditures per election cycle of all candidates who were elected member of the State Board of Education by ward in the prior 2 general elections for member of the State Board of Education elected by ward.”.

 (d) Section 332f(d)(3) (D.C.
-Official Code § 1–1163.32f(d)(3)) is amended by striking the phrase “campaign purposes” and inserting the phrase “campaign purposes, including the participating candidate’s childcare expenses” in its place.
+Official Code § 1-1163.32f(d)(3)) is amended by striking the phrase “campaign purposes” and inserting the phrase “campaign purposes, including the participating candidate’s childcare expenses” in its place.